 As it turned out, most times, unless we were dressed for dinner, most of us swam to shore instead of relying on the little rubber boat.
 For Poppy, necessity became the mother of invention.
 You see, Poppy is a neurologist and he performed a surgical procedure on the ailing dinghy.
 Armed with a ballpoint pen and a pocket knife, Poppy made a stint for the fuel line and resuscitated the dinghy!

-Free Moorings Much of the uninhabited islands, as well as parts of Culebra and Vieques, are wildlife or nature preserves.
+Much of the uninhabited islands, as well as parts of Culebra and Vieques, are wildlife or nature preserves.
 Thus, except for the small towns, much of the beachfront in the SVI is undeveloped land reachable only by boat and/or four-wheel-drive vehicles.
-In the interest of protecting the sea floor, there are an abundance of free mooring balls installed in virtually every harbor.
+In the interest of protecting the sea floor, there is an abundance of free mooring balls installed in virtually every harbor.

 Lighthouses, Paella, and a Full Moon Culebrita, better known as ‘baby Culebra’, is a very special island.
 As we moored our boat, several turtles swam by as if to greet us and welcome us to their home.
 It was a magically uninhabited area with white sand, blue water, and wildlife.
 Blessed with a full moon and a starry night, Captain Max prepared a terrific paella party.